18x18az/showman/README.md

 # Showman
-A collection of audience displays for VRC Tournaments built using React and TypeScript.
+A collection of audience displays and mission control screens for VRC Tournaments built using React and TypeScript, designed for use with [Talos](https://github.com/18x18az/talos).

 ## Build Requirements/Instructions
 - [Talos](https://github.com/18x18az/talos) and [Middleman](https://github.com/18x18az/middleman)
-  - If using the `master` branch of Showman, please use the `main`/`master` branches of Talos and Middleman as well.
+  - If using the `release` branch of Showman, please use the `release` branches of Talos and Middleman as well.
   - Otherwise if you are using the `beta` version, use the `beta` branches for Talos and Middleman.
 - npm, yarn
 ```bash